-Ground Plane Design and Arrangement in High Performance PCBs
+PCB Ground Plane Design in High Performance Boards

 I’ve encountered some interesting surprises while renovating my 1950’s farmhouse.
 When we moved in, we soon located a ground fault that periodically tripped a breaker on multiple appliances and the adjacent bedroom.
 Apparently, the electrician that installed the original wiring was an amateur.
 We got it fixed, but the experience reminded me how important good grounding is in electronics.